ktleary/twit2nit.xyz/README.md

-# Twit2Nit UI
+# Twit2Nit

-Twit2Nit polls nitter instances for availablity and allows users to choose or randomly be redirected to a healthy site.
+Twit2Nit polls [Nitter](https://github.com/zedeus/nitter/wiki/Instances) instances for availability and allows users to choose or randomly be redirected to a healthy site.

 Users may submit: